rcbops/openstack-ops/files/rpc-o-support/escape.md

 ```

 If you are seeing results come back here, make sure that your original query that led you
 down this path is actually something that should return results.
-If it is, and you're certain
-you're not just wasting everyone's time here, please open a bug report.